 Along with becoming the most-visited temporary exhibit in the museum's history, North Carolina & World War I was honored by the North Carolina Museums Council with the group's annual Award of Excellence!

 Join the 300,000+ visitors who have experienced what it was like to "step in the boots" of a Tar Heel soldier during World War I!

-This free, interactive multimedia exhibit will commemorate the centennial of US entry into World War I and focus on North Carolina’s role in the War to End All Wars on the western front in France and Belgium.
+This free, award-winning exhibit commemorates the centennial of US entry into World War I and focuses on North Carolina’s role in the War to End All Wars on the western front in France and Belgium.
 Visitors will experience a re-created trench warfare environment to discover what life was like for Tar Heel soldiers, who entered the war in 1917.

 Those who see the exhibit will never forget it, it’s that simple.
 In the museum’s long history, it may be the best exhibit of all. - Editorial Board, The News and Observer

 Check out this website created by the NC State College of Education, in collaboration with the North Carolina Museum of History, discussing the various ways North Carolina was affected by World War I.

 Check out these testimonials by visitors who saw the exhibit.

 Ready for the adventure?
 Add a Fred's Finds into the mix and try to answer these tricky questions!